CodingItWrong/reactnativetesting.io/docs/component/testing.md

 ## Testing Text

-Create a file `Hello.js` in the root of your project and enter the following:
+Create a file `Hello.js` in the root of your project and enter the following (if you created the `Hello.js` file on the previous page, replace its contents with the following):

 ```jsx
 import React from 'react';